from typing import Any, Dict, Hashable, List, Optional, Set, Tuple, Union

 A pandas DataFrame with the data to which to fit the model

 structure.
-All variables must be continuous valued.
+All variables must be continuously valued.

 Returns